 An important aspect of virtual reality design is creating immersive and engaging interactions for users.
 To achieve this, you should focus on crafting realistic environments, offering meaningful choices, and designing multi-sensory experiences.

-99designs suggests that designing for VR requires innovative thinking, breaking away from traditional design practices and challenging the existing norms.
+Designing for VR requires innovative thinking, breaking away from traditional design practices and challenging the existing norms.

 Here are a few strategies to create immersive and engaging interactions in virtual reality worlds: